theletterf/integrations/packages/apache_tomcat/docs/README.md

 - Create visualizations to monitor, measure and analyze the usage trend and key data, and derive business insights.
 - Create alerts to reduce the MTTD and also the MTTR by referencing relevant logs when troubleshooting an issue.

+- The fireman and policeman arrived.
+The stewardess helped the salesman.
+The manpower is sufficient

 The above issue affects Apache version 34.4 or higher!

 ## Data streams